beckym223/manual_work/E6_long.md

 52 1 note that in a model with homogeneous life expect-  ancy, if we have fully rational workers and if the increase in  benefits implies an implicit tax, there is an increase in  insurance insofar as early retirement is a consequence of an  adverse realization of opportunities.
 This is a familiar opti- mal insurance result-that one taxes observable variables in the states where they signal a lower marginal utility of  consumption.
 53 Information is also supplied in annual statements  which give individual benefit levels for different retirement  ages.
 Someone anticipating no benefits at all might see no  link (although inconsistent anticipations about the future are  common).
 Presumably that would change with a reform that  was widely perceived as restoring long-run sustainability.
+VOL. 94 NO. 1
+13

 ### ---Economics-2004-0-15.txt---
+THE AMERICAN ECONOMIC REVIEW
 simulations have assumed that younger workers perceive no increase in future benefits as a con- sequence of additional earnings.
 This leads to a